awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 1. In the Group Policy Management Editor, choose **Computer Configuration**, **Policies**, **Administrative Templates**, **Classic Administrative Templates**, and **PCoIP Session Variables**\.

-1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Amazon WorkSpaces when using PCoIP\.
+1. You can now use this **PCoIP Session Variables** Group Policy object to modify the Group Policy settings that are specific to Amazon Workspaces when using PCoIP\.
 **Note**
 To allow the user to override your setting, choose **Overridable Administrator Defaults**; otherwise, choose **Not Overridable Administrator Defaults**\.

 ### Install the Group Policy Administrative Template for PCoIP \(64\-Bit\)<a name="gp_install_template_pcoip_64_bit"></a>

-To use the Group Policy settings that are specific to Amazon WorkSpaces when using the PCoIP protocol, you must add the Group Policy administrative template `PCoIP.admx` and `PCoIP.adml` files for PCoIP to the Central Store of the domain controller for your WorkSpaces directory\.
+To use the Group Policy settings that are specific to Workspaces when using the PCoIP protocol, you must add the Group Policy administrative template `PCoIP.admx` and `PCoIP.adml` files for PCoIP to the Central Store of the domain controller for your WorkSpaces directory\.
 For more information about `.admx` and `.adml` files, see [ How to create and manage the Central Store for Group Policy Administrative Templates in Windows](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra)\.

 The following procedure describes how to create the Central Store and add the administrative template files to it\.
 Perform the following procedure on a directory administration WorkSpace or Amazon EC2 instance that is joined to your WorkSpaces directory\.